Chapel Hill Mall: Archie the Talking Snowman

-Archie the talking snowman

 Archie Arctic the talking snowman was a 20 ft tall machine designed to look like the iconic archetype of the snowman; he had a smiling face with glowing eyes, wore a top hat, scarf, buttons, and gloves, and held a large broom in one hand while raising the other hand in greetings.
 Archie played the role of the interactive winter holiday feature which was common at other indoor shopping malls at the time.
 A child would speak into a microphone in front of Archie, and he appeared to reply and make casual conversation, and he would ask the child about their preferred Christmas gifts.
 In reality, he was controlled by an actor, Archie creator Ra'ul Umana, located in another room, who could see the speaker while also concealing his actual location.
 The actor would speak into a microphone, and the sound would be emitted from speakers hidden inside the snowman's body to create the illusion that the speech originated from Archie.
 Archie was at the mall from 1968 to 2004; a version of him was later placed in Lock 3 Park in downtown Akron.
+Archie's voice has been provided by actor Brandon Meeker since 2021.